-The scheme lies within the boundary of Falkirk Council, which has three Air Quality Management Areas (AQMAs) within its administrative boundary.
-The nearest AQMA, 'Grangemouth', lies approx. 4.5 km southeast of the scheme and has been declared for sulphur dioxide (SO2).
+The scheme lies within the boundaries of North Lanarkshire Council and Falkirk Council, which both have three Air Quality Management Areas (AQMAs) within their administrative boundaries.
+The nearest AQMA, 'Croy', lies approx. 2.5 km north of the scheme and has been declared for particulate matter < 10 μ m (PM10).

-There are no sites registered on the Scottish Pollutant Release Inventory (SPRI) for air pollutant releases within 1 km of the scheme.
+Five sites are registered on the Scottish Pollutant Release Inventory (SPRI) for air pollutant releases within 1 km of the scheme.
+Details are as follows: